grey-software/org/apprentice/README.md

 ## The Problem

+Formal education doesn't to prepare you for the world's software ecosystem

 Students crave real-world software development experience, because it plays an important role when they’re recruited into the modern tech economy.

 They also need guidance and structure as they gain this experience.